-In this module candidates will reflect on their learning and classroom practice systematically through a practitioner inquiry so that they can achieve the following learning outcomes.
+In this module candidates will reflect on teaching with digital technologies through a practitioner inquiry so that they can achieve the following learning outcomes.

-- S: Use reflective thinking skills to identify effective aspects of classroom practice and those that require further improvement. - T: Carry out a practitioner inquiry to change and improve own teaching practice. - U: Plan and teach a lesson specifically designed to improve an aspect of classroom practice. - V: Analyse and evaluate learning concepts, theories and research literature that inform understanding of actual classroom practice and how it can be improved. - W: Analyse feedback and data collated from different sources to inform reflective practice. - X: Critically evaluate what impact a change in classroom practice has had on own teaching practice and student outcomes as a result of practitioner inquiry.
+- S: Use reflective thinking skills to identify effective aspects of classroom practice and those that require further improvement. - T: Carry out practitioner inquiry to improve own practice in using digital technologies for teaching and learning. - U: Plan and teach a lesson using digital technologies specifically designed to improve an aspect of classroom practice as well as meeting curriculum requirements. - V: Analyse and evaluate learning concepts, theories and research literature that informs understanding of actual classroom practice and how it can be improved. - W: Analyse feedback and data collated from different sources to inform reflective practice. - X: Critically evaluate what impact a change in classroom practice has had on own teaching practice and student outcomes as a result of practitioner inquiry.